Lokillouu/PropertyEditorSetter_UE/README.md

 In Unreal Engine, properties can be marked with the `Setter` specifier to define a setter function.
 However, **Unreal's property editor is inconsistent about invoking these setters**:

-- Some container types (certain arrays, maps, sets) may invoke setters.
+- Some container types (arrays, maps, sets) may invoke setters.
-- Many property types **never invoke their setters** regardless of the metadata.
+- Many property types **never invoke their setters**.
 - Even when supported, not all edit actions trigger setter calls.

 **There's no reliable pattern - it varies by property type and edit context.**

-This means that even though your `UPROPERTY` has valid `Setter` metadata, **the setter may never be called** when editing in the Details panel.
+This means that even though your `UPROPERTY` has valid `Setter` specifier, **the setter may never be called** when editing in the Details panel.
 This leads to:
 - Validation logic being bypassed.
 - Dependent properties not updating.
 - Inconsistent object state.